 - Put charcoal on one side of grill and cook kabobs on the opposite side without charcoal.
 It can burn easily due to yogurt.

 - If not a big fan of pork, use chicken thighs.
-You can use chicken breast but chicken thighs are much more tender and juicy.
+You can use chicken breast but chicken thighs are much more tender and juicier.

 Nutrition